-- Grades 9-12 - 1 semester, 1 credit - Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma - Counts as a Directed Elective or Elective for all diplomas
+- Grades 9-12 - 1 semester, 1 credit - Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma - Counts as a Directed Elective or Elective for all diplomas portfolio quality works.

-Introduction to Two-Dimensional Art is a course based on the Indiana Academic Standards for Visual Art.
-Students taking this course engage in sequential learning experiences that encompass art history, art criticism, aesthetics, production, and integrated studies, and lead to the creation of portfolio quality works.
 Students explore historical and cultural background and connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; create two-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
 They identify ways to utilize and support art museums, galleries, studios, and community resources.